trueos/trueos-docs/trueos-handbook/using.rst

   configured to identify possible break-in attempts and to respond with an action such as creating a firewall rule to ban the intruder.
 Instructions for configuring fail2ban can be found on the `fail2ban wiki <http://www.fail2ban.org/wiki/index.php/MANUAL_0_8#Usage>`_.

-* **Very few services are enabled by default:** you can easily view which services are started at boot time using :ref:`Service Manager` or by reading through
+* **Very few services are enabled by default:** you can easily view which services are started at boot time by reading through
   :file:`/etc/rc.conf`.
-You can disable the services that you do not use by disabling that service in :ref:`Service Manager` or by commenting out that line with a *#* in :file:`/etc/rc.conf`.
+You can disable the services that you do not use by commenting the line for that service with a *#* in :file:`/etc/rc.conf`.

 * **SSH is disabled by default:** and can only be enabled by the superuser.
 This setting prevents bots and other users from trying to access your system.
 If you do need to use SSH, add the line *sshd_enable=YES* to :file:`/etc/rc.conf`.
 You can then start the service by typing